 African violets are one of the most charming blooming houseplants available.
 They have a sweet, old-fashioned innocence that appeals to everyone.
 There are just a few straightforward rules for growing African violets.
 Water and light needs are two of these, but just as important is how to feed African violet plants.
 The type of food is crucial when feeding African violets because some sources say nutrients can actually harm the plant.

 Do African Violets Need Fertilizer?

-African violets are fairly low maintenance.
-They do need proper exposure, heat and keep water off those leaves, but they usually keep producing those sweet flowers much of the year.
+African violets require fairly low maintenance.
+They do need proper exposure, heat, and keeping water off those leaves, but they usually keep producing those sweet flowers much of the year.
 To keep your violet in good health, it needs to be fed.
 When, how and with what are questions we will be answering.

 Almost all plants need proper macro- and micro-nutrients as well as soluble vitamins, and African violets are no exception.
 African violet fertilizer needs to be water soluble and in a ratio especially developed for the plant’s needs.

 The best time for fertilizing African violets is in spring when the plant is actively growing.
 Avoid feeding African violets in winter.
-Some growers say not to fertilize the plants during bloom while others tout the process.
-However, considering that blooming deprives the plant of energy, it would seem logical that the nutrients used need to be put back into soil for plant uptake.
+Some growers say not to fertilize the plants during bloom, while others tout the process.
+However, considering that blooming deprives the plant of energy, it would seem logical that the nutrients it uses need to be put back into soil for plant uptake.

 About African Violet Fertilizer